dmarlowe69/Pi1541-Raspberry-Pi-Hat/README.md

 # Attention: Preparation for new release!

+# Update 14.05.2018: Unfortunately the developer has completely changed the GPIO pins.
+Information or beta software for testing is unfortunately only available to a limited group of users, so I currently have to stop the project.

+# The current version will most likely no longer work with the current board.
+Therefore I would refrain from creating another board with the old Gerber files.

 Unfortunately, the GPIOs of the Raspberry PI are very sensitive.
 And the load-bearing capacity is also very low.
 If you have a large number of devices on the IEC bus, the Raspberry may be damaged.
 That is why I am in the process of making various changes.

 Among other things, a corresponding voltage translator is now used, which also protects against ESD influences and prevents excessive current consumption.